grjsmith/practical_strategy_for_technologists/Chapter2.md

 ## Conclusion

-The strategist needs to have all the conditions (or as Sun Tzu called them, constant factors) right if they are to stand a chance of having teams execute their strategies successfully.
-With even one not right the chances of successful execution diminish.
+The strategist needs to have all the conditions (or as Sun Tzu called them, constant factors) just right if they are to stand a chance of having teams execute their strategies successfully.
+With even one systemic disfunction the chances of successful execution diminish.
 The more conditions are wrong the lower the chances of success.

-The strategist must have all the management and leadership tools ever developed if they are going to be successful in the most challenging environments.
-Ideally the strategist won't have to know everything on their own they will be able to rely on capable leaders around them but a lot of organisations are struggling because of difficulties in this area.
+All of the conditions, or constant factors, lead to having an organisation that is set up to execute a strategy.
+This means that the first work of the strategist is to get the organisation to the point where it can execute a business strategy.
+That means the strategist must have, at their command, all the management and leadership tools ever developed if they are going to transform the most challenging environments.